 - Enrolling and Opting out of Tuition Refund Insurance after Registering for Classes

 Tuition refund insurance is an optional insurance that students may purchase for a small fee during fall, spring and summer terms.
 Tuition refund insurance provides a refund of tuition and fees to a student who must withdraw from all classes due to an illness or accidental injury.
 Tuition refund insurance protects the significant financial investment a student makes in tuition at USC.
 The insurance carrier with whom USC has contracted to provide the tuition refund insurance program is A.W.G.
 Dewar, Inc.

 The insurance covers 100% of the tuition and mandatory fees (excluding the student health insurance fee) for the semester if a student withdraws from all classes due to injury or sickness.
-For withdrawals from all classes due to a psychological or emotional condition (as defined in the DSM-IV manual), the coverage is 80% provided the student is confined in a hospital for two consecutive days during the term.
+For withdrawals from all classes due to a psychological or emotional condition (as defined in the DSM-IV manual), the coverage is 80% of the tuition and mandatory fees (excluding the student health insurance fee).
 The plan covers payments made directly by the student, loans, grants or scholarships.
-USC grants and scholarships are credited back to the university.
+USC grants and scholarships are credited back to the university

 Tuition refund insurance does not cover the following: war or any act of war, declared or undeclared; the use of any drug, narcotic or agent which is similarly classed or has similar effects, unless it is prescribed by a doctor; taking part in a riot; failure to attend classes for any reason other than injury or sickness; withdrawal, if the student receives full or partial credit for an incomplete term, or due to completion of academic requirements, or early graduation; suicide or intentionally self-inflicted injury or sickness; or nuclear reaction, nuclear radiation or radioactive contamination.